CETONI-Software/sila_nemesys/README.md

 Then add your implementations for the new properties or commands.

 # Contributing
 You can change and improve the current implementations, create new commands, properties, or even whole new SiLA2 Features.
-If you think your changes might be interesting for other users as well, feel free to open a pull request.
+If you think your changes might be interesting for other us and users as well, feel free to open a pull request.
-Also if you have any questions or problems with the drivers just open an issue and we'll try to help you.
+Also if you have any questions or problems with the drivers, just open an issue and we'll try to help you.